Background pattern

 • Anti-inflammatory medications (corticosteroids).

-• Medications used to increase urine elimination: Diuretic thiazides.
+• Medications used to increase urine elimination: Thiazide diuretics.

-• Medications used to treat heart disease: Cardiac glycosides such as digoxin.
+• Medications used to treat heart diseases: Cardiac glycosides such as digoxin.

 • Medications based on licorice.

-• Do not use with other medications administered rectally.
+• It should not be used with other medications administered rectally.

 Interference with diagnostic tests:

-• The use of this medication may interfere with analytical test results, as prolonged use of laxatives can lead to a decrease in blood potassium levels (hypokalemia).
+• The use of this medication may interfere with the results of analytical tests, as prolonged use of laxatives can lead to a decrease in potassium levels in the blood (hypokalemia).

 If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-During the use of this type of laxative due to a vasovagal response (e.g. abdominal spasms) you may experience dizziness and/or syncope.
+During the use of this type of laxative, due to a vasovagal response (e.g., abdominal spasms), you may experience dizziness and/or fainting.
 If you experience abdominal spasms, you should avoid potentially hazardous tasks such as driving or operating machinery.

-Follow exactly the administration instructions for this medication contained in this leaflet or those indicated by your doctor or pharmacist.
+Follow the administration instructions for this medication contained in this package leaflet or as indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 The recommended dose in adults is: